Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rossi index theorem

-Therefore, the generator of the anti-unitary particle-hole symmetry of Hermitian Jackiw-Rossi model connects the left and right zero-energy eigenmodes (when exist) of its NH incarnation, yielding its pseudo particle-hole symmetry.
+Therefore, the generator of the antiunitary particle-hole symmetry of Hermitian Jackiw-Rossi model connects the left and right zero-energy eigenmodes (when they exist) of its NH incarnation, yielding its pseudo-particle-hole symmetry.
 With these spectral symmetries of the Hermitian and NH Jackiw-Rossi operators in hand, I now proceed to find the explicit solutions for the zero-energy modes.

 In what follows, I consider a vortex-type defect, characterized by an integer $n>0$.
-The solutions for an anti-vortex with $n<0$ can readily be obtained from the solutions below by noting that the operator (Hermitian or NH) for the anti-vortex is obtained after a unitary rotation of the operator for vortex by $\Gamma_{45}$.
-Hence, zero mode solutions for anti-vortex are obtained after unitarily rotating the ones for a vortex-type defect by $\Gamma_{45}$.
+The solutions for an antivortex with $n<0$ can readily be obtained from the solutions below by noting that the operator (Hermitian or NH) for the antivortex is obtained after a unitary rotation of the operator with a vortex-type defect by $\Gamma_{45}$.
+Hence, zero mode solutions for the antivortex are also obtained after unitarily rotating the ones for a vortex-type defect by $\Gamma_{45}$, which I discuss next.